 While it crawls your site, Google will encounter errors.
 It’ll usually just pick the next page from the pile when it does.
 If you have a lot of errors on your site during a crawl, Googlebot will slow down.
 It does that because it’s afraid that it’s causing the errors by crawling too fast.
 To prevent Googlebot from slowing down, you thus want to fix as much errors as you can.

 Google reports all those errors to you in its Webmaster Tools, as do Bing and Yandex.
 We’ve covered errors in Google Search Console (GSC) and Bing Webmaster Tools before.
-If you have our Yoast SEO Premium plugin, you can import and fix the errors from GSC with it.
-You can do that straight from your WordPress admin.
+The Redirect manager in Yoast SEO Premium helps you fix these errors by redirecting these to correct URLs.

 You wouldn’t be the first client we see that has 3,000 actual URLs and 20,000 errors in GSC.
 Don’t let your site become that site.
 Fix those errors on a regular basis, at least every month.